 Creating a safer and more efficient maritime sector

 The STM Validation Project will demonstrate the STM concept in large-scale test beds in both the Nordic and Mediterranean Seas, encompassing around 300 ships, 13 ports and 5 shore based service centres as well as using the European Maritime Simulator Network – EMSN.
 The key strategic enablers of STM will be tested and validated.
-The STM Validation Project has a total budget of approximately 43 million euro and runs from 2015-2018.
+The STM Validation Project has a total budget of approximately 43 million euro and runs from 2015-2019 (project extension from December 2018 to June 2019).

 - Over 50 partners